 Source: State of Ohio Board of Pharmacy

-Opioid prescribing in Ohio continued to decline in 2015, according to a from the State of Ohio Board of Pharmacy’s (SOBP) Ohio Automated Rx Reporting System (OARRS).
+The number of prescription opioids dispensed to Ohioans declined for the seventh consecutive year in 2019, according to a newly released report from the State of Ohio Board of Pharmacy’s (SOBP) Ohio Automated Rx Reporting System (OARRS).

-Established in 2006, OARRS is the only statewide database that collects information on all prescriptions for controlled substances that are dispensed by pharmacies and personally furnished by licensed prescribers in Ohio.
-OARRS data is available to prescribers when they treat patients, pharmacists when presented with prescriptions from patients, and law enforcement officers only during active investigations.
+Established in 2006, OARRS collects information on all outpatient prescriptions for controlled substances and two non-controlled substances (gabapentin and naltrexone) dispensed by Ohio-licensed pharmacies and personally furnished by Ohio prescribers.
+OARRS data is available to prescribers when they treat patients, pharmacists when presented with prescriptions from patients, and law enforcement officers and regulatory agencies during active investigations.